CKRancher/rancher/README.md

 ![03](images/03-rancher-alertmanager-alerts-tab.png)

 The Alerts tab from Prometheus UI shows us all the currently running/configured alerts.
-This can be checked from CLI as well be querying the CRD called `prometheusrules`:
+This can be checked from CLI as well by querying the CRD called `prometheusrules`:

 ![04](images/04-rancher-prometheus-alerts-tab.png)